dahalkeyrun/ringring/README.md

     ```
     *Note: Please include the trailing slash `/` in your URL for consistent matching.*

-3. Once merged, add the widget to your site.
+3. Add the widget to your site.
 Follow these [steps to add widget.](#adding-the-widget)
 4. **Submit a Pull Request**.
 Our GitHub Action will automatically validate your JSON.

    ***Note: Widget should look something like this in your site:***